katosys/portus/README.md

 --env PORTUS_SECRET_KEY_BASE=$(openssl rand -hex 64) \
 --env PORTUS_ENCRYPTION_PRIVATE_KEY_PATH=/certs/server-key.pem \
 --env PORTUS_PORTUS_PASSWORD=some-password \
-quay.io/kato/portus:v2.1.1-1
+quay.io/kato/portus:v2.2.0rc2-1
 ```

-Browse to https://127.0.0.1 and do not fill the *New Registry* form until you have actually started the registry in step 4.
+Browse to https://127.0.0.1 and fill the 'Create admin' form.
+Do not fill the *New Registry* form until you have actually started the registry in step 4.

 ##### 4. Registry: